sigsum/sigsum/doc/api.md

 `<shard_hint>` is replaced with the shortest decimal ASCII representation of `shard_hint`.
 This ensures a _sigsum shard-specific tree leaf context_.

-`key_hash` is a hash of the signer's public verification key using the same format as Section 2.3.2.
+`key_hash` is a hash of the signer's public key using the same format as Section 2.3.2.
 It is included in `tree_leaf` so that each leaf can be attributed to a signer.
 A hash, rather than the full public key, is used to motivate monitors and end-users to